phac-nml/irida/doc/user/tutorials/sistr/index.md

 ![launch-button]

-Once the button is selected you should be brought to the pipeline detials page.
+Once the pipeline is launched, you will be redirected to the analysis details page.

 Monitoring Pipeline Status
 ==========================